-One of many fun times down at the original Co-Op Radio location upstairs from Honest Joe’s in Pigeon Park with my friend Nelson Becker and my band.
+Here’s a live recording of one of many fun times down at the original Co-Op Radio location upstairs from Honest Joe’s in Pigeon Park with my friend Nelson Becker and my band Foxfire.

-This interview refreshed my memory about the gigs we did in the early years, a few details I’d forgotten all about.
+Hearing this interview after all this time has refreshed my memory about the gigs we did in the early years, a few details I’d forgotten all about.
 We’d been rehearsing all day and were feeling pretty good, so there’s lots of silliness and general hilarity.
 And some pretty fine picking!

 Dennis Henderson (bass and acoustic guitar)